-In short, our existing facilities have served us well, but it’s time to make way for the next generation of airport design that addresses the significant factors below:
+In short, though the existing facilities have served the Airport well, it’s time to make way for the next generation of airport design to address these significant factors.

 Replace obsolete facilities

-SLC’s facilities have served us well for 50 years, but they’re not efficient for use as a modern hub airport, they’re too small to accommodate passenger needs, and they’re not built to today’s earthquake standards.
+Salt Lake City International as we know it today has served us well for 50 years, but is not efficient for use as a modern hub airport.
+Facilities are too small to accommodate passenger needs, and they’re not built to today’s earthquake standards.

 Provide flexible, right-sized design for the future

-We’ve spent years assessing the best approach to a flexible design that meets operational needs, user convenience and sustainability.
-The new terminal will be designed to meet Salt Lake City’s needs for decades and be adaptable to the constantly changing aviation industry.
+The Airport has spent years assessing the best approach to a flexible design that meets operational needs, user convenience and sustainability.
+The new terminal will be designed to meet Salt Lake City’s needs for decades to come and be adaptable to the constantly changing aviation industry.

 Easy to use